naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 [Run in playground](https://play.golang.org/p/UnHOH_u6HS)

-Output of the program is  `food: [potatoes tomatoes brinjal oranges apples]`
+The output of the program is  `food: [potatoes tomatoes brinjal oranges apples]`

 #### Internal Representation of a slice